BekMart/travel-api/README.md

 </details>
 <br/>

 When a post is deleted from the front end, the associated post instance is removed entirely from the back-end API.
-Visiting the same endpoint (e.g., /posts/121/) after deletion would result in a no post being displayed, confirming that the DELETE request was processed and the object no longer exists in the database.
+Visiting the same endpoint (eg `/posts/121/`) after deletion would result in a no post being displayed, confirming that the DELETE request was processed and the object no longer exists in the database.
 <details><summary>See evidence</summary>

 ![Image shows the post has been removed from the deployed API](https://res.cloudinary.com/dvgobcuck/image/upload/v1746668498/delete-post_jwqhlp.png)